jdjakub/papers/prog-2022/prog22-manuscript.md

 This structure could then be *rendered* into a string for display or output to a document.
 The code to do this could well be simpler than the code required for the reverse transformation, parsing a string into the structure.
 The benefit would be that there is straightforward programmatic access to the individual sub-structures, for free, from the beginning.

-### Instances: Vector and Raster Graphics
+### Examples: Vector and Raster Graphics
 *Raster graphics* organises graphics as a rectangular array of colored pixels, while *vector graphics* works on a tree or graph of shape descriptions.
 In a classic raster graphics program like MS Paint, a user can can see the pixels resulting from using the curve tool, but can't change the curve afterwards---they can only undo or erase the pixels and start again.
 In contrast, in a vector graphics tool, the curve's control points and parameters would be always present, only *incidentally* rendering the shape to pixels for display purposes.

-This is analogous to the String Typing instance.
+This is analogous to the String Typing example.
 However, the problem of starting from a block of pixels and wishing to *programmatically* work with sub-structure---parsing, so to speak---is much more complicated in this case.
 Extracting meaningful units of structure from digital images, such as recognizing shapes, is the domain of advanced research in AI and computer vision.

 Thus, using a structured representation (vector graphics) for graphic design is the only technically feasible option.
 In the case of strings, the issue is less obvious due to decades of established techniques in parsing formal languages.
 The missing link between the two is that formal languages, as far as we are aware, have never been extended to formal structures of pixels in images, where parsing would not need to rely on artificial intelligence yet would still break on incorrect pixel placement.

 \note{Example / Instance: spreadsheet vs CSV}

-### Instances: Text vs. Structure Editing
+### Examples: Text vs. Structure Editing
 There are two ways in which text editing can be analysed for its Source of Truth and Derived Artefact.
 In the first, we can consider text editing, and word processing more generally, as a special case of Vector Graphics.
 Howver, in another sense, text editing shares a resemblance to Raster Graphics.

 *Text editing as Vector Graphics*.
 Text glyphs are shapes like any others, and need rasterizing to pixels on a screen.
 Text editors, word processors and other publishing software do not require a typist to correct their mistakes by manipulating blocks of pixels.
 These tools have the user work at the level of *characters* instead of *pixels*.
 The usual advantages apply, such as scaling to different sizes and easily navigating, selecting and modifying at the character level.
 Even though text needs rendering to pixels, it is usually inappropriate to manipulate text as pixels.